 What Are The Key Traits Of The March Birthstone?

 The lovely Aquamarine gemstone is associated with courage, loyalty, devotion, and friendship.

-Aquamarine is said to heighten awareness, improve communication skills, and encourage quick response.
+Aquamarine heightens awareness, improves communication skills, and encourages quick response.
 It symbolizes honesty, faithfulness, and beauty.

-They are honest and straightforward.
-They know how to communicate what they think or feel with respect and diplomacy.
+They are honest and straightforward and know how to communicate what they think or feel with respect and diplomacy.

-It’s believed to help you make new friends and manifest affection to others.
+It can help you make new friends and manifest affection for others.

 It has long been a symbol of youth, health, and hope.
 Its captivating color varies from pale to deep blue and is reminiscent of the sea.